firebase/functions-samples/user-data-cleanup/README.md

 It wipes out all the data in the Firebase Realtime Database that belongs to the user that was deleted.

-To determine "belonging", the Cloud Function analyzes the app's Security Rules, considering any data that can only be written by a particular user to belong to that user.
+To determine what data belonged to the user, the Cloud Function analyzes the app's Security Rules, considering any data that can only be written by a particular user to belong to that user.